 CURRENT RESEARCH

-As a follow-up for a study done 19 years ago on Arnold Air Force Base in Tullahoma, TN, I am assessing community composition and population density of freshwater macroinvertebrates.
-This diverse group of streams from the Elk and Duck drainages are influenced by military activities and karst geology, with many ephemeral and regulated streams.
+I am assessing community composition and population density of freshwater macroinvertebrates.
+This diverse group of streams from the Elk and Duck drainages are influenced by geology, with many ephemeral and regulated streams.

-Transfer of Polychlorinated Biphenyls from Aquatic to Terrestrial Consumers
+Transfer of PFAS from Aquatic to Terrestrial Consumers

-Many streams on Arnold Air Force Base have historical polychlorinated biphenyl (PCB) contamination of sediments.
-PCBs accumulate in organisms and magnify in food webs, which can result in decreased immune responses and reproduction in affected organisms.
-Freshwater insects may accumulate PCBs from the periphyton and detritus of contaminated sediments of impacted streams on Arnold Air Force Base.
-Because most freshwater insects emerge as flighted adults they may transfer PCBs to terrestrial insectivores.
-This pathway of exposure may explain the higher concentration of PCBs in bats observed from the Air Force Base compared to surrounding areas.
+Many streams have historical polyfluoroalkyl substances (PFAS) contamination of sediments.
+PFAS accumulate in organisms and magnify in food webs, which can result in decreased immune responses and reproduction in affected organisms.
+Freshwater insects may accumulate PFAS from the periphyton and detritus of contaminated stream sediments.
+Because most freshwater insects emerge as flighted adults, they may transfer PFAS to terrestrial insectivores.
+This pathway of exposure may explain the higher concentration of PFAS in bats observed in certain areas compared to surrounding regions.

 Impacts of Didymosphenia on Larval Midges (Chironomids)